 How much can a free CDN speed up your website?

-By Angus Published 30 May 2025 Updated 20 March 2026 5 min reading time
+By Angus Published 30 May 2025 Updated 29 May 2026 10 min reading time

 How much can a free CDN speed up your website?

 The ping test below shows real-world latency from Manchester to several locations around the world.
-It is a useful illustration of why geography affects performance, even on a fast connection.
+It is a useful illustration of why geography affects website performance, even on a fast connection.

 Ping test results from Manchester, UK to multiple global locations showing latency in milliseconds